Mahanagar Prabhati/Godhuli Express

-Mahanagar Prabhati/Godhuli Express (Train No. 703/704) is an intercity passenger train in Bangladesh operated by Bangladesh Railways, which runs between Chittagong Railway Station in Chittagong District and Kamalapur Railway Station in Dhaka District.
+Mahanagar Prabhati/Godhuli Express (Train No. 703/704) is an intercity passenger train in Bangladesh operated by Bangladesh Railways, which runs between Chittagong Railway Station in Chittagong District and Kamalapur railway station in Dhaka District.
 The train runs from Chittagong to Dhaka under the name Mahanagar Godhuli and from Dhaka to Chittagong under the name Mahanagar Prabhati.
 The train connects Feni, Comilla, Brahmanbaria districts along the route.
-Along with this train, the following trains run on the Chittagong-Dhaka route: Subarna Express, Mahanagar Express, Turna Express, Sonar Bangla Express, Chattala Express, Dhaka/Chittagong Mail and Karnaphuli Express.
+Along with this train, the following trains run on the Chittagong-Dhaka route: Subarna Express, Mahanagar Express, Turna Express, Shonar Bangla Express, Chattala Express, Dhaka/Chittagong Mail and Karnaphuli Express.
 The base of the train is Chittagong Railway Station.

 History

-The train was inaugurated on Friday, February 25, 1986.
-The train officially started running on Saturday, February 26, 1986.
+The train was inaugurated on Friday, 25 February 1986.
+The train officially started running on Saturday, 26 February 1986.
 At that time, the train was running on the Dhaka - Dohazari route.
 From 1998, two trains, Mahanagar Prabhati/Godhuli and Turna, started running by sharing rakes.
 From 2002, the train started running on the Dhaka - Chittagong route.

-Schedule

-(Bangladesh Railway timetable is subject to change.
-You are requested to check the latest timetable by visiting the official website of Bangladesh Railway.
-The following timetable is as per the 54th timetable of Bangladesh Railway, which is effective from March 10, 2025.)